-One way is to produce targeted content your reader will favour over similar offerings from the competition.
+One way is to produce targeted content your reader will favor over similar offerings from the competition.
 But as brands know, it’s certainly not an easy goal to achieve.

 So why do content marketers feel it’s so much harder to create content now than five years ago?
 A few reasons.
-One, there’s more competition now more than ever.
-Brands are officially publishers now, and they have to compete with bloggers, other brands, traditional publishers, memes, viral videos and more for eyeballs.
+One, there’s more competition now than ever.
+Brands are officially publishers, and they have to compete with bloggers, other brands, traditional publishers, memes, viral videos, and more for eyeballs.
 Two, more B2B and B2C content marketers are prioritizing “engaging content”—whatever that means.

-So what exactly makes content “engaging”?
+So what exactly makes content “engaging?”
 We see that term thrown around a lot online without a clear explanation.
 It’s gotten to the point where it’s practically a content marketing buzzword.
 And while content marketers love using it, it’s pretty meaningless.
 It can take on any number of forms.
-For us, though, we take “engaging content” to mean it satisfies a B2B or B2C content marketers’ goal: persuading a reader to consume more content, share it with others or try the recommended product/service.
-And that’s not always a bad thing: “engaging content” draws readers because it provides them value, in some form or another.
+For us, though, we take “engaging content” to mean it satisfies a B2B or B2C content marketers’ goal: persuading a reader to consume more content, share it with others, or try the recommended product/service.
+And that’s not always a bad thing: engaging content attracts readers because it provides them value in some form or another.
 And we want to entice readers because they’re who we’re providing content for, after all.
 Otherwise, we might as well continue pumping out press releases that promote our next new product.
-Ultimately, content marketing’s success depends on “engaging” your readers with quality.
+Ultimately, content marketing’s success depends on engaging readers with quality.